 “The Vietnam War is a story of service members of different backgrounds, colors, and creeds who came together to complete a daunting mission.
 It is a story of Americans from every corner of our Nation who left the warmth of family to serve the country they loved.
 It is a story of patriots who braved the line of fire, who cast themselves into harm’s way to save a friend, who fought hour after hour, day after day to preserve the liberties we hold dear.
 From Ia Drang to Hue, they won every major battle of the war and upheld the highest traditions of our Armed Forces.”

 President Barack Obama

-This holiday is held March 29 of each year. it started in 2017 when President Donald Trump signed it into law.
+In 2017, President Donald Trump signed it into law.
 That was because March 29, 1973 our troops were withdrawn from South Vietnam.
-However, it took that man years from 1973 to 2017, to get a day for these men and women.
+However, it took that many years from 1973 to 2017, to get a day for these men and women.
 However, the one Trump did in 2017, made it official.

 The Vietnam War was a conflict war between the government of North Vietnam and South Vietnam.
 There were 58,000 killed or never returned.

 Make sure to thank your veterans.
 I do this all the time when I see a man or woman wearing a Veteran Hat, T-shirt, etc. Or even a military one too.